BlueSky-07/notebook/README.md

 1. Docker Compose, to run the following services:

-    - **MinIO & MinIO OBJECT STORE**: to store user's uploaded images, and llm's generated images.
+    - **MinIO OBJECT STORE**: to store user's uploaded images, and llm's generated images.

        *This service is optional, you can switch to any other S3 service.*